mongodb/docs/source/reference/glossary.rst

       replicated on multiple systems, but can also refer to the consistency of the on-disk representation of the data set.

-   write propagation
+   write concern
       The process where updates pass from the primary node to the :term:`secondary` members of the replica set.
-Write propagation is a concern when distributing read operations to secondary nodes that are :term:`eventually consistent <eventual
+Write concern is an important consideration when distributing read operations to secondary nodes that are :term:`eventually consistent
-      consistency>` with the primary.
+      <eventual consistency>` with the primary.

       .. seealso:: ":ref:`Write Concern for Replica Sets
          <replica-set-write-concern>`."